 HKCA Po Leung Kuk School, opened in August 2017 - the first international curriculum school to be operated by the PLK charitable group.
-The school aims to provide a high quality education to children aged 6-11 years, offering places in grades 1, 2 and 3 in its first year.
+The school aims to provide a high quality education to children aged 6-11 years.
 Fees are designed to be affordable.

-Since opening in 2017, HKCA Po Leung Kuk School has grown to a Grade 1- 4 primary school; Grade 5 will open in August 2019 with numbers eventually growing to approx. 600.
+Since opening in 2017, HKCA Po Leung Kuk School has grown to a Grade 1- 5 primary school, with numbers eventually growing to approx. 600.
 Grade 5 graduates will be expected to apply for entry into international secondary schools in Hong Kong or abroad.
 The school plans to build relationships with other IB World Schools in Hong Kong in order to facilitate students’ transition.

 The school has expressly stated that it would like to open Kindergarten, but this will depend on whether or not it secures the necessary license.
 In the meantime, the Principal has been actively engaging with local kindergarten Principals, as well as a range of secondary schools, to ensure the children have seamless transitions into and out of the school.